Skip to content

 Guide

 What Is a Neural Network?
-Explained in Plain English (2026)
+Simple Explanation for Beginners 2026

 Neural networks demystified for beginners.
 Learn what they really are, how they work, and why they are the foundation of modern AI.